-- The undertaking shall disclose the percentage of security personnel that has received training in the undertaking's human rights policies within own workforce. - 130.
-The objective of this Disclosure Requirement is to enable an understanding of the extent to which the undertaking's security personnel are aware of its human rights policies and how these are respected when engaging with affected communities.

-- 131. The undertaking shall disclose: - (a) the percentage of security personnel that has received training in the undertaking's human rights policies; - (b) whether the undertaking has performed internal audits and/or audited or certified by an external party in relation to compliance of its security personnel with its own human rights policies when engaging with affected communities; - (c) where applicable, the number of the identified incidents of violations of human rights of indigenous people directly linked to its security personnel and an explanation of the type of violation.
+- 427.129.
+The undertaking shall disclose the percentage of security personnel that has received training in the undertaking's human rights policies within own workforce. - The objective of this Disclosure Requirement is to enable an understanding of the extent to which the undertaking's security personnel are aware of its human rights policies and how these are respected when engaging with affected communities. - 129.131.
+The undertaking shall disclose: - the percentage of security personnel that has received training in the undertaking's human rights policies; - (b) whether the undertaking has performed internal audits and/or audited or certified by an external party in relation to compliance of its security personnel with its own human rights policies when engaging with affected communities; - (c) where applicable, the number of the identified incidents of violations of human rights of indigenous people directly linked to its security personnel and an explanation of the type of violation. - 130.
+The undertaking may explain if the training provided is aligned with the Voluntary Principles on Security and Human Rights.

-Disclosure Requirement OG 11-S3 - Metrics on affected communities
+Disclosure Requirement OG 4311-S3 - Metrics on affected communities

-- 132. The undertaking shall disclose metrics regarding engagement with affected communities and the performance of its grievance mechanisms. - 133.
-The objective of this Disclosure Requirement is to enable an understanding of the impacts of the undertaking on affected communities. - The undertaking shall disclose the number of sites with grievance mechanisms or similar conflict resolution procedures for the operational sites listed in OG1. following information for the operational sites listed in OG1.
+- 431-132.
+The undertaking shall disclose metrics regarding engagement with affected communities and the performance of its grievance mechanisms. - 432.133.
+The objective of this Disclosure Requirement is to enable an understanding of the impacts of the undertaking on affected communities. - 133.
+The undertaking shall disclose the following information for the operational sites listed in OG1:- - (a) whether all its operational sites have grievance mechanisms; - the number and / or percentage of sites with grievance mechanisms or similar conflict resolution procedures. for the operational sites listed in OG1. following information for the operational sites listed in OG1.
 If the undertaking does not operate local grievance mechanisms at the operational site level as these are at group or company level, it may fulfil this requirement by stating this to be the case.
-It may disclose its plans to develop grievance mechanisms at operational site level. - 135.
-The undertaking shall disclose the percentage of operational sites that have: with implemented local community engagement, impact assessments, and/or development programs, including the use of: - (a) implemented affected community engagement; - (b) been subject to impact assessments, including: - social impact assessments, including gender impact assessments, based on participatory processes; - ii. environmental impact assessments and ongoing monitoring. - (c) works councils, occupational health and safety committees and other worker representation bodies to deal with impacts;
+It may disclose its plans to develop grievance mechanisms at operational site level.

+- 135. The undertaking shall disclose the percentage of operations operational sites that have: with implemented local community engagement, impact assessments, and/or development programs, including the use of: - (a) implemented affected community engagement; - (b) been subject to impact assessments, including: - social impact assessments, including gender impact assessments, based on participatory processes; - ii. environmental impact assessments and ongoing monitoring; - (b) local community development programs based on local communities' needs; - works councils, occupational health and safety committees and other worker representation bodies to deal with impacts;